michelpereira/awesome-open-source-games/README.md

 - [Open Meridian](https://github.com/OpenMeridian/Meridian59) - The first 3D MMORPG, released in 1996 and open sourced in 2012.
 Forked in 2013, Actively developed.
 - [Meridian 59](https://github.com/Meridian59/Meridian59) - The first 3D MMORPG, released in 1996 and open sourced in 2012.
 The original codebase for Meridian 59, less frequently updated.
-- [Stendhal](https://github.com/arianne/stendhal) - a fun friendly and free 2D multiplayer online adventure game with an old school feel.
+- [Stendhal](https://github.com/arianne/stendhal) - Fun friendly and free 2D multiplayer online adventure game with an old school feel.

 ### RPG